pie-framework/pie-elements/packages/rubric/docs/config-schema.json.md

 Default: `"Item Stemm"`

+# `contentDimensions` (object)

+Indicates the dimensions configuration for the authoring container
+Note: Some items have a default minimum width because of their content, but if the minWidth is lower than this, the overflow behavior will take care of that

+Properties of the `contentDimensions` object:

+## `maxHeight` (string,number)

+Indicates the max height of the authoring container

+Default: `"undefined"`

+## `maxWidth` (string,number)

+Indicates the max width of the authoring container

+Default: `"undefined"`

+## `minHeight` (string,number)

+Indicates the min height of the authoring container

+Default: `"undefined"`

+## `minWidth` (string,number)

+Indicates the min width of the authoring container

+Default: `"undefined"`

+Default: `": {}"`

 # `settingsPartialScoring` (boolean)

 Indicates whether the settings panel wil allow the author to modify settings for partial scoring